 Working on Natural Resource Projects (50%)

-• Completes trail maintenance and other resource management projects including corridor clearing, erosion control, trail structure repair, integrated pest management, restoration and more (primarily Conservation/Trail crews).
+• Completes trail maintenance and other resource management projects including: corridor clearing, erosion control, trail structure repair, pest management, restoration and more.

-• Learns and applies skills such as: trail maintenance, naturalist training, wildland fire ecology, leadership and public service, natural resource/visitor protection, wildlife ecology, habitat restoration, and customer service.
+• Learns and applies skills such as: trail maintenance, naturalist training, wildland fire ecology, leadership, natural resource and visitor protection, wildlife ecology, habitat restoration, and customer service.

 Safety & Professionalism (30%)